NdulueMarvellous/NdulueMarvellous/README.md

 ## Some Extras About me ✨:

-🧠 I'm currently learning C...
+🧠 I'm currently learning C, Javascript...

 💬 If it's Tech, i gotch you 😉...